daychongyang/nvim/README.md

     ```bash
       $ source ~/.zshrc
     ```
-5. To test the above settings, execute “bash” on your terminal.
+5. To test the above settings, execute “zsh” on your terminal.

 ## Authors